Community Councils Center

 A Dynamic Neighborhood in a Changing City

-The Fairview Community Council, through its Neighborhood Plan Committee, is busy writing, with input from residents, property owners and businesses, a Neighborhood Plan that will lay the foundation for a Fairview that celebrates diversity, while balancing future development and a vibrant business community with quality of life.
+The Fairview Community Council, through its Neighborhood Revitalization Committee, is busy writing, with input from residents, property owners and businesses, a Neighborhood Plan that will lay the foundation for a Fairview that celebrates diversity, while balancing future development and a vibrant business community with quality of life.
+The committee is also taking lead on developing a HUD sanctioned Neighborhood Revitalization Strategy.

 Fairview, one of Anchorage's Historic 4 Neighborhoods (the others being Downtown, South Addition and Government Hill), is a rich, vibrant and diverse Neighborhood, where "Everyone Knows Your Name."
 In Fairvew "People Make The Difference."
 Please join the dedicated Members of the Fairview Community Council as they build a brighter future for Fairview.
 Help Make A Difference!